FNNDSC/dmd2b/README.md

 2. Download dateutil package from https://pypi.python.org/pypi/python-dateutil/
 ```
-#### Installing from source code
+Installing from source code
 There are several ways to install pydicom and dateutil as subsequently described  but the easiest option is:
 ```
-Unzip downloaded package zipped  files into the directory where  'DicomInfoExtract.py' program is located
+Unzip downloaded package zipped  files into the programs directory
 ```

-#### Ubuntu
+Ubuntu
 ```
 sudo apt-get install pydicom